 - Dental radiography

-Greenville Technical Colleges' Dental program is accredited by the Commission on Dental Accreditation (CODA).
+The Greenville Technical College Dental programs are accredited by the Commission on Dental Accreditation (CODA).

 Commission on Dental Accreditation - Third Party Comments Form